What is Venture Debt?

 Venture debt is a type of debt financing obtained by early-stage companies and startups.
 This type of debt financing is typically used as a complementary method to equity venture financing.
 Venture debt can be provided by both banks specializing in venture lending and non-bank lenders.

 Venture debt can be a viable alternative to equity venture financing.
-Similar to other methods of debt financing, the main benefit of venture debt is preventing the further dilution of the equity stake of a company’s existing investors, including its employees.
+Similar to other methods of debt financing, a primary benefit is preventing the further dilution of the equity stake of a company’s existing investors, including its employees.

 Breaking Down Venture Debt